ChristianBirchler/ticket-tagger-analysis/results/README.md

 - AdaBoost
 - LogitBoost

-With Binary Relevance in MEKA only RandomForest passed the 0.8 mark but J48 came close with up to 0.793. <br>
+With Binary Relevance in MEKA only RandomForest achieved > 0.8 score but J48 came close with up to 0.793. <br>
 The best result with Rafaels original dataset we achieved with RandomForest in WEKA.
 The highest F-Score overall we got by using AdaBoost with  J48 on the Pandasdataset, this got us an F Score of 0.825. \
 We tried if we would get better results by using preprocessed datasets: